World Religions World Church

 These are frequently studied in isolation from one another.
 In WRWC they are studied together since the study of World Religions and of the World Church raise important and closely linked theological questions.
 A careful study of the Church in regions where Christianity is not the majority religion inevitably raises questions of how Christianity has been shaped both by interdenominational encounters and by encounters with non-Christian religions.
 On the other hand, an in-depth engagement with World Religions to lay the theological groundwork for interreligious dialogue cannot ignore the Church context in different parts of the world where this dialogue has in fact occurred and continues to occur.
 The WRWC program, then, is premised on the conviction that these questions are best studied in concert.

-Particular strengths of the program at this time include theologies of the Global South, early Islam and the history of Quranic interpretation, classical and contemporary Hinduism, contemporary African Christianity and theologies of inculturation, and Christianity in the Americas, including the interaction of Christianity with indigenous American traditions, and the interaction between the North American and Latin American Church.
+Particular strengths of the program at this time include theologies of the Global South, early Islam and the history of Quranic interpretation, Muslim-Christian relations, classical and contemporary Hinduism, Tibetan Buddhism, Christian missions, contemporary African Christianity, and theologies of inculturation.

 Students who major in WRWC will take two methodologically focused courses.
 Their coursework and candidacy exams will focus on a particular religion or a particular region of the World Church, but will also study more broadly within the area.
 Since both the World Religions track and the World Church track are conceived within a theological paradigm, students will minor in one of the other area concentrations of the department.
 Interested students may also pursue options in a number of other units of the university that consider different ways that the study of world religions of the world Church intersect with other pressing scientific, ethical and political issues in a globalized world, including the Kroc Institute for International Peace Studies, the Kellog Institute for International Studies, the Center for Ethics and Culture, and Latin American/North American Church Concerns.